Introduction

 HC05 module is a Bluetooth module using serial communication, mostly used in electronics projects.

-You can see the HC05 module specifications in the table below:
+You can download the HC05 Bluetooth module datasheet here.

 Sending Data from Bluetooth to Arduino